 We are susceptible to fluctuations in interest rates.
 Our Bank Credit Facility is priced at variable rates, however, it remains undrawn.
 To the extent we utilize our Bank Credit Facility we incur the risk of interest rates rising.
-Our Private Placement Debt, the 2019 Debentures and the majority of our Various Financing Loans are issued at fixed rates.
-The majority of our longterm debt, specifically \$467.4 million, matures in 2024 and 2026.
+Our Private Placement Debt, the Debentures and our Various Financing Loans are issued at fixed rates.
+The majority of our long-term debt, specifically \$461.7 million, matures in 2024 and 2026.

-Trend: At December 31, 2019, we had \$616.8 million (2018 - \$512.2 million) of borrowings at an average interest rate of 4.2 percent.
+Trend: At December 31, 2020, we had \$607.8 million (2019 - \$616.8 million) of borrowings at an average interest rate of 4.2 percent.

 Borrowings issued at fixed rates, like our Private Placement Debt, expose Mullen Group to fair value interest rate risk.
 More specifically, we are susceptible to the opportunity costs associated with interest rate decreases considering that the interest rates on the majority of our borrowings are fixed.
-In theory, assuming all other variables were held constant, if interest rates increased by 1.0 percent on our \$616.8 million debt, we would incur additional annual interest expense of approximately \$6.2 million upon renewal.
+In theory, assuming all other variables were held constant, if interest rates increased by 1.0 percent on our \$607.8 million debt, we would incur additional annual interest expense of approximately \$6.1 million upon renewal.